brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Price** +1 bonus; **Aura** moderate transmutation; **CL** 7th; **Weight** —

 This special ability can only be placed on a weapon that can be thrown.
 A _returning_ weapon flies through the air back to the creature that threw it.
-It returns to the thrower just before the creature's next turn (and is therefore ready to use again in that turn.
+It returns to the thrower just before the creature's next turn (and is therefore ready to use again in that turn).
 Catching a _returning_ weapon when it comes back is a free action.
 If the character can't catch it, or if the character has moved since throwing it, the weapon drops to the ground in the square from which it was thrown.

 Construction Requirements

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [telekinesis](spell_dir/telekinesis#_telekinesis_
+Craft Magic Arms and Armor, _ [telekinesis](spells/telekinesis#_telekinesis)_

 Seaborne

 **Price** +1 bonus; **Aura** moderate transmutation; **CL** 7th; **Weight** —

 This special ability can only be placed on melee weapons.
 A _seaborne _weapon functions easily in watery environments.
-With the weapon in hand, the wielder gains a bonus on [Swim](skill_dir/swim#_swim checks equal to twice the weapon's enhancement bonus.
-In addition, the wielder does not take the normal penalties to attack and damage rolls imposed by being underwater, as if he were subject to the spell _ [freedom of movement](spell_dir/freedomOfMovement#_freedom-of-movement._
+With the weapon in hand, the wielder gains a bonus on [Swim](skill_dir/swim#_swim) checks equal to twice the weapon's enhancement bonus.
+In addition, the wielder does not take the normal penalties to attack and damage rolls imposed by being underwater, as if he were subject to the spell _ [freedom of movement](spells/freedomOfMovement#_freedom-of-movement)._

 Construction Requirements

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [freedom of movement](spell_dir/freedomOfMovement#_freedom-of-movement, [touch of the sea](advanced/spell_dir/touchOfTheSea#_touch-of-the-sea)_ (_Advanced Player's Guide_
+Craft Magic Arms and Armor, _ [freedom of movement](spell_dir/freedomOfMovement#_freedom-of-movement), [touch of the sea](advanced/spell_dir/touchOfTheSea#_touch-of-the-sea)_ (_Advanced Player's Guide_)

 Second Chance